Doppler Shift Mitigation in a Chip-Scale Atomic Beam Clock: Chip-scale beam clock

 Two parallel laser beams with a nominal one centimeter separation probe the atomic beams.
 The beams are derived from a single laser beam split into two paths such that the propagation distance to the two Ramsey zones is approximately equal.
 The path symmetry minimizes the microwave phase difference on the CPT light between the zones and is realized using a non-polarizing beam-splitter and three right-angle mirrors as shown in Fig.~\ref{device_schematic}(c).
 The beam-splitting optics are mounted to a temperature-stabilized, miniature optical bench made of Si to reduce phase instability from thermal effects.
 The circularly-polarized beams have $1/e^{2}$ radii $\approx 500 \ (1400) \ \mu{\rm m}$ along (normal to) the atomic beam axis, chosen to uniformly address atoms in the first zone and minimizes Rabi pulling.

-The optical power is split between the two Ramsey zones with $\approx 75 \ \%$ of the light sent to the first zone; this splitting is empirically found to maximize the clock signal-to-noise ratio.
+The optical power is split between the two Ramsey zones with $\approx 75 \ \%$ of the light sent to the first zone.
+This splitting provides strong pumping in the first Ramsey zone and weak read-out in the second zone, which is commonly employed in Ramsey-CPT spectroscopy~\cite{blanshan_light_2015, micalizio_Raman-Ramsey_2019} and is empirically found to maximize the clock signal-to-noise ratio.
 We define the resonant optical power in this first zone as $P_{\rm res}$.
 A magnetic field of $\approx 0.36 \ {\rm mT}$ is applied along the $k$-vector of the light to separate the magnetically-sensitive ($m_{F} = \pm 1$) $\Lambda$-systems from the clock state ($m_{F} = 0$).
 The Ramsey beams propagate normal to the atomic beam axis.
 In order to minimize back-reflected light on the probed atoms, the beams are incident at $40^{\circ}$ relative to cell's surface normal.

-We measure fluorescence from the second Ramsey zone using a high-gain Si photodiode (1~mm active area) to produce the 15~kHz full-width at half maximum Ramsey fringe shown in Fig.~\ref{device_schematic}(d).
+We measure fluorescence from the second Ramsey zone using a high-gain Si photodiode (1~mm active area) to produce the 15~kHz full width at half maximum Ramsey fringe shown in Fig.~\ref{device_schematic}(d).
 The fringe width is set by the average Ramsey dark time $T_R \approx 30 \ \mu {\rm s}$.
 A 1:1 imaging system collects the fluorescence with $> 10 \ \%$ efficiency and rejects scattered light, enabling signal contrast in the $5 - 10 \ \%$ range depending on the cell temperature, $F^{\prime}$, and $P_{\rm res}$.
 A clock is formed by stabilizing the EOM modulation frequency $\omega$ onto the $m_F = 0$ Ramsey fringe using a maser as a frequency reference.
 The clock frequency is given by $\Delta = \omega - \omega_{0}$, and the clock's fractional frequency stability is roughly $1\times10^{-9}$ at 1 s of integration for $F^{\prime} = 2$ at $373 \ {\rm K} \ (100 \ {\rm C})$.
 The short-term stability improves with cell temperature via increased atomic flux.